 The locals even dump troublesome jobs on the new Red Blood Cells, joking that “if they don’t like, they can leave this body the next time it bleeds!”
 Despite all the harassment, AA2153 rallies his buddies and they manage to save this new body during an emergency situation to the great thanks of everyone.

 AA2153 realizes that he can’t treat this new world like his old body, while U-1196 is motivated to fulfill her role of saving her new home.
-Both eventually leaders of their respective cell groups and AA2153 even takes on a kouhai named NC8429, a newbie Red Blood Cell with red cheeks.
+Both eventually leaders of their respective cell groups and AA2153 even takes on a kouhai named NC8429, a newbie Red Blood Cell with red cheeks (the anime introduced this character earlier than the manga).

 The emergencies are just beginning since it turns out the host suffers from type 2 diabetes in addition to sleep deprivation, smoking, alcoholism, hemorrhoids, anal fistulas, shingles, and other medical maladies.
 Multiple surgeries are required just to keep the body living.